 It’s not a matter of if you should be advertising your business, but how you should advertise it.
 Even the most common aspect of your brand, like your professional website, is essentially an ad that lives on the Internet 24/7.
 That said, for the most part, people aren’t on your website for hours on end (though we’re sure it’s lovely).
-Where are people for hours at a time, specifically in terms of Internet usage?
+Where do people spend hours at a time, specifically in terms of Internet usage?
 YouTube.

 YouTube is one of the most popular video outlets in existence, and it offers its own advertising platform, allowing you to get in front of your audience in ways your website simply can’t.